-According to Globe Health Tours, which was initially established to organise stag parties but has now branched out into medical tourism, a growing number of health tourists are travelling to India
+According to Globe Health Tours, which was initially established to organise stag parties but has now branched out into medical tourism, a growing number of health tourists are travelling to India for private surgery.

 One of the firm's directors, Sholto Ramsay, told Scotland on Sunday that many people were approaching the company because they were "sick of the NHS waiting list".

 "This is not for you if your only thought is to save money," he revealed.
 "But it does work if you are thinking about having a holiday."

 Patients opting to have a hip or knee replacement in the UK might expect to spend up to £10,000.

 However, the same procedure in India would cost under £3,500, leaving a substantial sum of money with which to pay for flights and accommodation and to enjoy the country.

 "If you are getting dental implants, for example, it's one day of surgery then the next day you have pretty much got over it and you can have a few days of holiday," the director explained.

 Mr Ramsay added that medical tourism would also suit people who want cosmetic surgery, such as a tummy tuck or a nose job, but who don't want people at home to know about it.

 Treatment abroad news : 11/12/2006